ParthThakur/Flight-Data-With-Tableau/README.md

 and I did not want any viewers to get lost in the sea of information.

 ### Feedback

-Hi!
+- Hi!
 I really liked your story and the analysis (made me rethink some of mine).
 Looking at the charts - I would suggest to change color of the bars on the Delay by Airport.
 Shouldn't all negative values be green?

 > I did consider that.
 But that took emphasis away from the minimum
 > value.
+Negative values in the chart stand-out by themselves.
+Colour
+> was added to the bar to make maximum and minimum value more apparent.

+- Have you mentioned the source of the data?
+As to relationship, I understand that it's really difficult for various airlines to sustain using time frames.
+An airline could lose or gain business based on the number of minutes it can salvage through it's service.
+Obviously also based on exterior conditions such as the weather.
+Oh ans also the number cancelled flights is shocking.

+> I have added links to the data source in the the first tab of the
+> visualisation.

+I understand everything in the graphic it is pretty clear, and well projected

 ### Resources